 Then add the cashew paste and bring to boil.

-Next add the sugar and mix.
-Simmer for couple of minutes for the sugar to melt.
+Next, add the sugar and mix.
+Simmer for a couple of minutes for the sugar to melt.

 Finally add the cardamom powder, saffron milk.
 And remove, garnish with roasted cashews.